-Values Meaning Always On The monitor will always be on, no matter what the state of the system.
-Video Off Option Suspend -> Off The monitor will be turned of in suspend mode.
+Values Meaning Video Off Always On The monitor will always be on, no matter what the state of the system.
+Option Suspend -> Off The monitor will be turned of in suspend mode.
 The item below will specify what off method to use.
-MODEM Use IRQ The monitor will be turned off in doze and suspend mode.
-The item below will specify what off method to use.
 Blank Screen The screen will be blank (black) only.
-Video Off Method V/H sync + blank The vertical and horizontal sync pulses will be stopped, and the screen will be blank.
+Video Off Method V/H sync + The vertical and horizon blank screen will be blank.
+The vertical and horizontal sync pulses will be stopped, and the screen will be blank.
 DPMS support If your monitor supports DPMS, it can be switched off through that.